-We have evaluated the observations identified by the PCAOB's inspection team in Part I of the Report and taken actions, as appropriate, in accordance with PCAOB standards and our policies.
-Our evaluation included those steps that we considered necessary to comply with AU 390, Consideration of Omitted Procedures After the Report Date, and where applicable, AU 561, Subsequent Discovery of Facts Existing at the Date of the Auditors Report.
+We have carefully evaluated and assessed the findings included in Part I - Inspection Procedures and Certain Observations of the Draft Report and taken appropriate actions under both PCAOB Standards and our policies.
+Our evaluation included those steps that we considered necessary to comply with AU 390, Consideration of Omitted Procedures After the Report Date, and where applicable, AU 561, Subsequent Discovery of Facts Existing at the Date of the Auditor's Report.
+In no instance did our evaluation result in a change to our audit opinion or in a restatement of the issuer's financial statements.